diogro/expressionVariance-manuscript/main.md

 To explore the relationship between variance and function, we took the top 5% most variable and the bottom 5% least variable genes in our ranking (560 genes in each group) and performed a Gene Ontology (GO) enrichment analysis within each group.
 This analysis allowed us to establish the representative functions of these consistently high and low-variance genes.
-In total, using a Benjamini-Hochberg (BH) adjusted p-value threshold of $10^{-3}$, we found 59 enriched terms in the low variance genes, and 738 enriched terms in the high variance genes (see S2 Table for a complete listing).
+In total, using a hypergeometric test and Benjamini-Hochberg (BH) adjusted p-value threshold of $10^{-3}$, we found 59 enriched terms in the low variance genes, and 738 enriched terms in the high variance genes (see S2 Table for a complete listing).
 Among the 5% most variable genes we observe enrichment for biological processes like immune function, response to stimulus, maintenance of homeostasis, and tissue morphogenesis (@fig:go_tails A).
-In line with this GO term enrichment, the top 5% most variable genes are enriched 7.7-fold for genes that encode secreted proteins, relative to all other genes ($p < 10^{-3}$).
+In line with this GO term enrichment, the top 5% most variable genes are enriched 7.7-fold for genes that encode secreted proteins, relative to all other genes (hypergeometric test, $p < 10^{-3}$).
-Among the 5% least variable genes we see enrichment for housekeeping functions like mRNA processing, cell cycle regulation, methylation, histone modification, translation, transcription, and DNA repair (@fig:go_tails B); and accordingly, we find that previously characterized human housekeeping genes [@Hounkpe2020-yq] are enriched within the 5% least variable genes 2.0-fold relative to all other genes ($p < 10^{-3}$).
+Among the 5% least variable genes we see enrichment for housekeeping functions like mRNA processing, cell cycle regulation, methylation, histone modification, translation, transcription, and DNA repair (@fig:go_tails B); and accordingly, we find that previously characterized human housekeeping genes [@Hounkpe2020-yq] are enriched within the 5% least variable genes 2.0-fold relative to all other genes (hypergeometric test, $p < 10^{-3}$).
-The genes exhibiting the lowest variance (lowest 5%) are also enriched for those that have been previously shown to have a high probability of being loss-of-function intolerant (pLI) [@lek2016analysis] (1.2-fold enrichment, $p < 10^{-3}$).
+The genes exhibiting the lowest variance (lowest 5%) are also enriched for those that have been previously shown to have a high probability of being loss-of-function intolerant (pLI) [@lek2016analysis] (1.2-fold enrichment, hypergeometric test, $p < 10^{-3}$).
 Genes with a high pLI have been shown to be important in housekeeping functions, and have higher mean expression values across a broad set of tissues and cell types [@lek2016analysis].
 Our result that genes with low variance are enriched for both housekeeping genes and genes with high pLI is consistent with this previous report; and we further see that the mean expression of genes positively correlates with pLI (Partial Spearman correlation $\rho_s$ = 0.32, $p < 10^{-3}$), showing the opposite relationship between variance and mean expression when considering pLI.

 We also explored the distribution of expression variance among the genes associated with GO terms.